TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Bug (can't save Risk Profile rules after changing their priority) is fixed.
 * OneZero maker settings template is fixed (SendOnlyFinalExecutionreport parameter is moved to Default section).
 * Connection statuses of makers and takers now have different colors (green, red, grey).
+* Symbols search on market watch tab is improved ("/" can be input).

 ## Version 2026.01.27.1055 (27 January, 2026)
 ### Changes